AdvertisingMercenary/Fishing-Discord-Bot/README.md

 Current Plans:
-Adding a score system with a highscore command to incentivize usage Custom messages with each fish caught
+Adding a score system with a highscore command to incentivize usage;
+Custom messages with each fish caught;
 Minigame?